domiyanyue/my_notes/move_semantics_rvalue_reference.md

      (a * 2) = 3;
                ^
 ```
 Make sense, right?
-As we said, Assignments operator requires lvalues as left operand.
+Because assignments operator requires lvalue as left operand.

+### Reference type is lvalue
-We want to perticularly point out that reference type in C++ are lvalues and can appear on the left side of assignment operator.
+It's worth pointing out that *reference type in C++ are lvalues* and can appear on the left side of assignment operator.
 ```C++
 int a = 1;
 int& b = a; // b is a reference type and is a alias of a